 Southwest In Motion is a short-term prioritization, refinement, and implementation strategy for planned active transportation investments in Southwest Portland.
-The final plan identifies a realistic short-term action plan that provides basic walking and bicycling connectivity where they are needed most.
+The final plan was adopted in 2019 and identifies a realistic short-term action plan that provides basic walking and bicycling connectivity where they are needed most.

 Public involvement summary

 PBOT used multiple strategies to reach both established neighborhood voices and under-represented community members.
 Some important components of the public involvement process included:

 Building upon previous planning efforts and respecting past public involvement work.
 The foundational policies and projects for Southwest in Motion have been before City Council and included important community engagement efforts worth recognizing.